arcionlabs/arcion-docs/content/docs/target-setup/Oracle.md

 ## II.
 Setup Oracle User Permissions
 The following step must be executed in an Oracle client.

-1. Grant the following privileges to the host replicant user
+1. Grant the following privileges to the host replicant user:
    ```SQL
     GRANT CREATE TABLE TO <USERNAME>;
     --If you are unable to provide the permission above, you must manually create all the tables